Retskyx/PFQ-CSS/README.md

-<sup>None of these were created by me, but I have edited them to try to keep them updated.</sup>
+<sup>None of these were created by me, but I have edited them to try to keep them updated. </sup>
 <sup>Many of the original codes are from [Winterbraid](https://github.com/Winterbraid/pokefarm-custom-css/tree/main ). </sup>
-<sup>I have either added my own updates to them or modified them for my preferences.
-I will log what changes have been made here.</sup>
+<sup>I will log what changes have been made here. </sup>

 ## Changes